jpratt9/john-pratt.com/src/frontend/content/posts/python-web-scraping-tutorial/index.md

 last_height = driver.execute_script("return document.body.scrollHeight")

 while True:
  # Scroll all the way down
  driver.execute_script("window.scrollTo(0, document.body.scrollHeight);")

  # Give the page a moment to load new content
  time.sleep(2)

  # Check the new scroll height
  new_height = driver.execute_script("return document.body.scrollHeight")
  if new_height == last_height:
  break # If the height hasn't changed, we're at the bottom last_height = new_height
 After this code runs, the browser will have scrolled to the very bottom, triggering all the necessary JavaScript to load every single product on the page.

 > **Key Takeaway:** Selenium lets your script work with the live, fully-rendered version of a webpage.
 It's the difference between looking at the blueprint (initial HTML) and walking through the finished house (the rendered page).

 ### Combining Selenium with BeautifulSoup

-Okay, so Selenium has done the heavy lifting-navigating, clicking, and scrolling to get all the data loaded in the browser.
+Okay, so Selenium has done the heavy lifting - navigating, clicking, and scrolling to get all the data loaded in the browser.
 Now what?

 While Selenium has its own methods for finding elements, I often prefer to pass the final page source back to a tool that's purpose-built for parsing: BeautifulSoup.